Let us walk you through each tab of PowerPress 9.0+.

 Migrate media files to Blubrry Podcast Media Hosting with only a few clicks.

-Search engine optimization (SEO) features have been incorporated to help improve discovery of your podcast on search engines such as Google and Apple podcast directories.
+Search engine optimization (SEO) features have been incorporated to help improve the discovery of your podcast on search engines such as Google and Apple podcast directories.

 Audio Player Options